pulpfreepress/it-129-python-scripting/baseline_project_template/README.md

 ## src Directory

-The purpose of the `src` directory is short for *source* code.
-It houses all your project's source code files.
+The purpose of the `src` directory (src is short for *source* code.) is to house all your project's source code files.
 Larger projects can group related files into subdirectories.

 ## docs Directory